amolv0/exo-db/backend/lambda-functions/restApi/README.md

 Operations:

-- GET /events/{eventId}/divisions to get a list of divisions for a specific event
+- GET /events/{eventId}/divisions to get data for all divisions for a specific event

 ### Sub-Sub-Sub-Resource: divId

 Resource Path: `/events/{eventId}/divisions/{divId}`

 Purpose: Get information regarding a singular division at a singular event.

 Operations: